Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Operator Basis, Quantum Numbers, and Projectors

 Here, the quark equation of motion is used.
 The conservation of $\overline{\Psi}\gamma^{[\mu} \overleftrightarrow{\nabla}^{\alpha]}\Psi$ can also be derived following a calculation similar to Eq.~\eqref{J5_conserve}.

 Since the fundamental QCD coupling is flavor-blind, the differences between quarks are manifested in their masses.
 Similar conservation for $\overline{\Psi}_{f_a}\Gamma{ \overleftrightarrow{\nabla}}\Psi_{f_b}$ with $f_a\neq f_b$ should also hold if $m_{f_a}=m_{f_b}$.
-Up to $O(\alpha_s)$ in this work, $J^\mu$, $J^{\mu\alpha}$, and $J^{[\mu\alpha]}$ are conserved when $m_{f_a}=m_{f_b}$, while $\widetilde{J}^{[\mu\alpha]}$ is conserved when $m_{f_a}=m_{f_b}=0$.
+Up to $O(\alpha_s)$ in this work, $J^\mu$, $\widetilde{J}^\mu$, and $J^{[\mu\alpha]}$ are conserved when $m_{f_a}=m_{f_b}$, while $\widetilde{J}^{[\mu\alpha]}$ is conserved when $m_{f_a}=m_{f_b}=0$.
 In the massless limit, the correlators of these currents have no longitudinal perturbative contributions.
 At $O(\alpha_s^2)$, the diagram is involved only for $f_a = f_b$, and is absent for $f_a\neq f_b$.
-Due to this difference, the conservation of $J^\mu$, $J^{\mu\alpha}$, $J^{[\mu\alpha]}$ and $\widetilde{J}^{[\mu\alpha]}$ beyond $O(\alpha_s)$ is not expected when $f_a\neq f_b$.
+Due to this difference, the conservation of $J^\mu$, $\widetilde{J}^\mu$, $J^{[\mu\alpha]}$ and $\widetilde{J}^{[\mu\alpha]}$ beyond $O(\alpha_s)$ is not expected when $f_a\neq f_b$.

 The quantum numbers of $q\bar{q}$ mesons follow a specific pattern.
 For a $q\bar{q}$ state with orbital angular momentum $l$ and spin $s$, the parity is $P=(-1)^{(l+1)}$, while the C-parity is $C=(-1)^{(l+s)}$.
 Therefore, $q\bar{q}$ states with quantum numbers $J^{PC}=0^{++}, 1^{+\pm}$, and $J\geq2$ are necessarily excited states.
-To isolate information about specific channels from the correlator, one must write the complete basis of polarization tensors $\epsilon_A(p)$ in
+To isolate information about specific channels from the correlator, one must write the complete basis of polarization tensors $\epsilon(p)$ in

-for each current $J_A$ and hadron state $|h(p)\rangle$, where $f(p)$ is the coupling strength.
-We list the polarization tensors for each current in Table~\ref{polar_summary}.
+for each current $J$ and hadron state $|h(p)\rangle$, where $f(p^2)$ is the coupling strength.
+The polarization tensors for each current in Eq.~\eqref{current_basis} are listed in Table~\ref{polar_summary}.
 In the rest frame, each polarization tensor corresponds to an irreducible representation space of the rotation group.
 To obtain the corresponding Lorentz projectors, the following relations are used~\cite{Tanju_spin-2,Jafarzade_spin-3}:

 where $\epsilon_\lambda^\mu$ and $\epsilon_\lambda^{\mu\alpha}$ are spin-1 and spin-2 polarization tensors, respectively; $d$ is the dimension of spacetime.
 The relation for the Levi-Civita tensor